Conceptual Frameworks / Models, Guiding Values and Principles

 *** "Promoting Cultural Diversity and Cultural Competency- Self Assessment Checklist for Personnel Providing Services and Supports to Children with Disabilities & Special Health Care Needs Goode, T., 2002, NCCC, GUCDC.

-Click on Resources and Tools for checklists that reflect these values and principles in policy and practice.
+Find Resources and Tools under checklists that reflect these values and principles in policy and practice.